-2. Migration, the Left Behind, and Civic Engagement
+2. Migration, the left behind, and civic engagement

-When migrants leave their homes to live and work abroad, they typically do so to improve their own well-being and that of their children and families.5 The extant literature has examined the well-being consequences of migration on the well-being of those who move (Abramitzky, Boustan, & Eriksson, 2012; Clemens, Montenegro, & Pritchett, 2008; IOM, 2013; Nikolova & Graham, 2015; Simpson, 2013; Stillman, Gibson, McKenzie, & Rohorua, 2015) and on the families and communities left behind (see Démurger (2015) for a review).6 In this paper we argue that looking at migration's effects only in terms of objective or subjective well-being is important, yet furnishes an incomplete perspective about the broader social consequences of emigration.
+When migrants leave their homes to live and work abroad, they typically do so to improve their own well-being and that of their children and families.
+The extant literature has examined the well-being consequences of migration on the well-being of those who move (Abramitzky et al., 2012; Clemens et al., 2008; IOM, 2013; Nikolova and Graham, 2015; Simpson, 2013; Stillman et al., 2015) and on the families and communities left behind (see Démurger (2015) for a review).
+In this paper we argue that looking at migration's effects only in terms of objective or subjective well-being is important, yet furnishes an incomplete perspective about the broader social consequences of emigration.
 Much less is known about how emigration affects social capital and networks, pro-social behavior, and informal exchanges in the home country.
 This paper seeks to provide some of the first insights on the consequences of the out-migration of family members and friends on the civic engagement of the left behind.

-5 The evidence shows that emigration increases the incomes and, in some instances, the life satisfaction and perceived quality of life aspects of those who move (Abramitzky, Boustan, & Eriksson, 2012; Clemens, Montenegro, & Pritchett, 2008; IOM, 2013; Nikolova & Graham, 2015; Simpson, 2013; Stillman, Gibson, McKenzie, & Rohorua, 2015).
+&lt;sup>5 The evidence shows that emigration increases the incomes and, in some instances, the life satisfaction and perceived quality of life aspects of those who move (Abramitzky et al., 2012; Clemens et al., 2008; IOM, 2013; Nikolova and Graham, 2015; Simpson, 2013; Stillman et al., 2015).